-Criterion 1

-Capabilities and capacity to deliver advocacy with the grant funding
+Criterion 1 - Capabilities and capacity to deliver advocacy with the grant funding

-When addressing the criterion, the applicant will:
+When addressing the criterion applicants will:

-- outline your track record in delivering advocacy support and meeting performance indicators and terms of your current NDAP and/or state/territory government grant - outline the types of advocacy support your organisation will deliver in your nominated service delivery areas, including how your organisation will deliver activities for both individual advocacy (90% of allocated funding) and systemic advocacy (10% of allocated funding) and outline what experience your organisation has in delivering those services - describe any real or perceived risks that may impact your organisation's capability or capacity in successfully undertaking grant activities - detail the skills and experience of any subcontractor/s to be used and how it will benefit potential clients.
+- outline your track record in delivering advocacy supports and meeting performance indicators in terms of your current NDIS Appeals Program and/or state and territory government grant - outline what experience your organisation has in delivering NDIS Appeals advocacy services in remote/regional areas - describe any real or perceived risks that may impact the organisation's capability or capacity in successfully undertaking grant activities - detail the skills and experience of any subcontractor/s to be used and how it will benefit potential clients.

-For those organisations also providing services under the National Disability Insurance Scheme, you should document the processes your organisation has in place to ensure the independent nature of advocacy services.
-This is particularly relevant where, for example, the nature of the issue may be a complaint against the service delivery arm of your organisation.
+For those organisations also providing services under the NDIS, you should document the processes your organisation has in place to ensure the independent nature of services provided through the NDIS Appeals Program.
+This is particularly relevant, where, for example, the client's NDIS plan is approved and they may look to engage services from your organisation.

-In response to this criterion, you may consider attaching a self-risk analysis or risk management plan at the end of the application form (Template 1 Self-Risk Analysis, provided at the end of the application form).
+In response to this criterion, you may consider attaching a self-risk analysis or risk management plan at the end of the application form (Template 1: Self-Risk Analysis).
+Note: consider how impacts of COVID-19 may be a risk to service delivery.

-Note: include any mitigation strategies for COVID-19 related risks that may impact service delivery

-Criterion 2

-Achieve value for money
+Criterion 2 - Achieve value for money

-When addressing the criterion, the applicant will:
+When addressing the criterion applicants will:

-- explain how your organisation will achieve positive outcomes for the community that would not occur without grant funding - outline what will be achieved with the funding, including the number of clients you expect to assist and any other activities consistent with this program - in response to this criterion, you will need to attach an indicative budget of how funds will be administered if you are successful for this grant opportunity at the end of the application form (Template 2 Indicative Budget provided at the end of the application form), including: - an outline of staffing numbers and staff salaries and on costs which can be directly attributed to the provision of NDAP services in the identified coverage area or areas as per the grant agreement - operating and administration of expenses directly related to the delivery of services provided - if relevant, any co-contributions/other sources of funding that support the delivery of advocacy services.
+- explain how your organisation will achieve positive outcomes for the community that would not occur without grant funding - outline what will be achieved with the funding, including the number of clients you expect to assist and any other activities consistent with this program

+In response to this criterion, you may attach an indicative budget of how funds will be administered if you are successful for this grant opportunity at the end of the application form (Template 2: Indicative Budget), including:

+- an outline of staffing numbers and staff salaries and on-costs which can be directly attributed to the provision of NDIS Appeals services in the identified coverage area or areas as per the grant agreement - operating and administration of expenses directly related to the delivery of services provided to clients - if relevant, any co-contributions/other sources of funding that support the delivery of advocacy services.
-Criterion 3

-Successfully deliver the services
+Criterion 3 - Successfully deliver the services